michellepellon/claude-workbench/README.md

 Instructions for Claude when this skill is active...
 ```

-Note: The `workbench:` prefix prevents namespace collisions with other plugins.
+Note: The `workbench:` prefix is added automatically by the plugin system.

 Add the skill to `.claude-plugin/manifest.json`: